Xandetds/machine-learning-introduction/notes.md

 given in the training data, close to the ones with similar measurements, and counts **k** numbers of distance from the place the example is, and generalizes by counting the labels in the other entities, giving our example the same label

+### Prediction method
+We can make a prediction by creating a new test array, and the machine will return to us a class for the array (features and characteristics we gave to the sample), but we can only be sure the machine is guessing correctly, by giving it the test data, that i mentioned earlier here, on which we have the correct class for, and can compare to the answer the machine will be giving to us.

 ---

 ## Chapter 2